The Future of Oil and Gas

 U.S. Production and Energy Security

-The United States produced roughly 13.2 million barrels of crude oil per day in 2024, a record.
-Domestic production now exceeds domestic consumption for petroleum products when you include refined exports.
-That matters for energy security, and it matters for investors because U.S. policy actively supports it.
+The United States pumped roughly 13.2 million barrels of crude oil per day in 2024 -- a record.
+Domestic production now outpaces domestic consumption for petroleum products when you count refined exports.
+That matters for energy security, and it matters for investors because U.S. policy actively backs it.

-We see the policy environment staying favorable regardless of which party holds the White House.
-Both sides have consistently supported domestic production when it comes to actual legislation and permitting.
-The wells we drill in Oklahoma benefit from a state regulatory environment that is efficient, well-established, and operator-friendly.
+We expect the policy environment to stay favorable no matter which party holds the White House.
+On actual legislation and permitting, both sides have consistently backed domestic production.
+Our Oklahoma wells benefit from a state regulatory environment that's efficient, well-established, and operator-friendly.

 Technology Driving Down Costs

-Horizontal drilling and hydraulic fracturing turned the U.S. into the world's top producer, and the technology keeps getting better.
-Lateral lengths that averaged 5,000 feet a decade ago now routinely exceed 10,000 feet, pulling more oil from each well pad at lower cost per barrel.
-Real-time downhole sensors, automated drill rigs, and improved completion designs mean operators recover more from every formation they target.
+Horizontal drilling and hydraulic fracturing turned the U.S. into the world's top producer, and the tech keeps improving.
+Lateral lengths that averaged 5,000 feet a decade ago now routinely exceed 10,000 feet, pulling more oil from each pad at lower cost per barrel.
+Real-time downhole sensors, automated rigs, and better completion designs mean operators squeeze more from every formation they target.

-At BassEXP, we apply these advances to mature Oklahoma formations where the geology is already well understood.
-We are not chasing speculative frontier plays.
-We use modern technology to get better results from proven rock, which reduces risk and improves economics for our investors.
+At BassEXP, we apply these advances to mature Oklahoma formations where the geology is well understood.
+We're not chasing speculative frontier plays.
+We're using modern tech to get better results from proven rock -- that cuts risk and improves economics for our investors.

 Environmental management has kept pace.
-Modern operators run closed-loop drilling fluid systems, use vapor recovery units on tank batteries, and follow strict produced-water disposal protocols.
-These are standard operating procedures, not extras.
+We run closed-loop drilling fluid systems, use vapor recovery units on tank batteries, and follow strict produced-water disposal protocols.
+That's standard operating procedure, not a talking point.
 Responsible stewardship and profitable operations are the same thing when you plan to be in a basin for decades.

 Natural Gas and LNG Export Growth

-Natural gas produces roughly half the CO2 of coal per unit of electricity generated, which is why gas-fired power plants are replacing coal plants across the U.S. and abroad.
-The EIA reports that natural gas accounted for about 43% of U.S. electricity generation in 2024.
-International demand for U.S. LNG has surged since 2022, with new export terminals under construction along the Gulf Coast expected to add 12+ billion cubic feet per day of capacity by 2028.
+Gas produces roughly half the CO2 of coal per unit of electricity generated.
+That's why gas-fired power plants are replacing coal plants across the U.S. and internationally.
+The EIA reports natural gas covered about 43% of U.S. electricity generation in 2024.
+International demand for U.S. LNG has surged since 2022, and new Gulf Coast export terminals should add 12+ billion cubic feet per day of capacity by 2028.

-For producers, that translates into a deeper, more liquid market for gas.
+For producers, that means a deeper, more liquid market for gas.
 Many of our Oklahoma wells produce both oil and associated gas.
-When gas export capacity grows, the price floor firms up, and that directly supports the revenue our investors receive each month.
+As export capacity grows, the price floor firms up -- and that directly supports the monthly revenue our investors receive.

 The Energy Transition in Context

-The energy transition is real, but it is slower and more complex than most headlines suggest.
-Renewables accounted for roughly 15% of global primary energy consumption in 2024.
-Even under the IEA's most aggressive Net Zero Emissions scenario, oil demand does not fall below 75 million barrels per day by 2030, and natural gas demand remains near current levels through the end of the decade.
-In the more realistic Stated Policies Scenario, which reflects legislation and regulations already on the books, oil demand stays above 100 million barrels per day through at least 2030.
+The energy transition is real, but it's slower and messier than most headlines suggest.
+Renewables covered roughly 15% of global primary energy consumption in 2024.
+Even under the IEA's most aggressive Net Zero Emissions scenario, oil demand doesn't fall below 75 million barrels per day by 2030, and natural gas demand holds near current levels through the decade.
+In the more realistic Stated Policies Scenario -- which reflects laws already on the books -- oil demand stays above 100 million barrels per day through at least 2030.

-The math is straightforward.
+The math is simple.
 Global energy consumption is growing faster than renewables can fill the gap.
-Every solar panel, wind turbine, and electric vehicle requires petroleum-based materials in its manufacturing.
-Aviation, shipping, petrochemicals, and heavy industry have no commercially viable alternatives to hydrocarbons at scale.
-The world will need oil and gas producers for decades, and the producers who operate efficiently in low-cost basins will be the last ones standing regardless of how the transition unfolds.
+Every solar panel, wind turbine, and EV requires petroleum-based materials in its manufacturing.
+Aviation, shipping, petrochemicals, and heavy industry don't have commercially viable alternatives to hydrocarbons at scale.
+The world will need oil and gas producers for decades -- and the ones operating efficiently in low-cost basins will be the last ones standing regardless of how the transition plays out.

 BassEXP takes a clear-eyed view of the transition: we plan for a world where oil and gas are needed for a long time, but we also plan wells conservatively so they pay back quickly.
 A well that recovers its investment within the first few years of production is a good investment whether demand stays flat, grows, or eventually declines over a multi-decade horizon.